eap/eap.github.io/_pages/about.md

 Before JCSDA, I worked at Verily Life Sciences, developing data pipelines, self-serve analytics tools, and cloud infrastructure.
 I’ve also worked at Google Fiber and briefly pursued graduate research in oligosaccharide analysis using mass spectrometry.

-Beyond technology, I’m passionate about DIY projects, mindful living, and using modern tools intentionally.
-I strive to make the most of technology while mitigating its downsides—optimizing workflows, automating tasks, and ensuring digital convenience enhances rather than disrupts well-being.
+Beyond technology, I’m passionate about DIY projects, mindful living, and using modern technology intentionally.
+I strive to make the most of technology while mitigating its downsides.